 Finding System Data and Other Storage Files in Mac

-When you are in the storage pop-up, click on the “Manage…” button.
+When you are in the storage pop-up in Monterey or earlier versions, click on the “Manage…” button.
 You will see a new pop-up opens and show you the storage bifurcation in more details.
 As you can see, “Other” category is showing as 49.99GB size.

 Your major focus should be to check the “Documents” section where the “Other” category files are also available.